 Reserve Component Specific Information: Effective with the 26 Nov 2012 NMPS class an in accordance with the VOW Act, demobilizing Reservists are required to attend a 5-day Transition Assistance Program (TAP) class during their out-processing, unless a waiver has been granted.
 To be waived from TAP, you must meet one of the following: a) confirm employment or enrollment in an accredited technical training, undergraduate or graduate degree program, or b) previously attended TAP.
 If not waived from TAP, NMPS becomes a 2-week ISTOP with Week One: demobilization process and Week Two: TAP class.
 See the Waivers and Options snapshot for additional guidance.

 Sailors will be contacted within 90 days of their redeployment date to coordinate whether waiver requirements have been met for the TAP portion.
-For questions, contact USFF Staff Support.
+For questions, contact USFF IA Support.